-In plan view, the building is configured as a backwards E-shape.
-The massing is further broken down into three distinct wings that engage with 5th Avenue, Mill Street, and 4th Avenue respectively.
+In plan view, the building is configured as an L-shape with a "hinge" where Ferry Street bends.
+The massing is broken down into two distinct wings that engage with 5th Avenue and Ferry Street.
 The building is articulated for human scale, with intricate brick detailing to create visual interest at the ground level.

 The exterior materials consist of two colors of brick, metal wall panels, fiber cement panels, and concrete.
 The project will use a storefront window system at the ground level and vinyl windows on the upper levels.
 These materials were selected to be compatible with the neighborhood and for permanence and durability.
 The façade evokes a brick warehouse aesthetic, inspired by the industrial legacy of the site.
-The arrangement of the large windows and brick piers establishes a consistent architectural rhythm that enriches the streetscape experience.
+The arrangement of the large windows and brick piers establishes a consistent architectural rhythm that enriches the streetscape experience, a refined counterpoint to the colonnade of the Ferry Street Viaduct.
+The project includes space for an optional installation of a mural on the west façade.
+A mural would be considered like other design revisions and would be subject to City Manager review.